-To illustrate, a couple – husband aged 36 and wife aged 35, choose from the many types of joint life insurance policies for INR 50 lakhs and INR 25 lakhs respectively.
-In case of the husband’s death, the wife will get the sum assured of INR 50 lakhs.
-Additionally, her own life insurance of INR 25 lakhs will continue without her having to pay the premiums.
+To illustrate, a couple where the husband is aged 36 and wife are aged 35 years, choose from the many types of joint life insurance policies for INR 50 lakhs and INR 25 lakhs, respectively.
+In the case of the husband’s death, the wife will get the sum assured of INR 50 lakhs.
+Additionally, her life insurance of INR 25 lakhs will continue without her having to pay the premiums.

-In some policies of this type of joint life insurance, in case of one partner’s death, the beneficiary may opt to receive either a lump sum or monthly payments for up to 10 years.
-In case of the main policyholder’s death, the policy continues for his/her partner and all future premiums are waived off.
+In some joint term insurance plans, in case of one partner’s death, the beneficiary may opt to receive either a lump sum or monthly payments for up to 10 years.
+In case of the main policyholder’s death, the policy continues for his/her partner, and all future premiums are waived off.
 If the spouse, not the main policyholder, passes away, the latter’s policy continues the way it is with the same premiums.
-Some products despite being online policies, require policyholders to get regular health check-ups done, depending on the sum insured.
+Some products, despite being online policies, require policyholders to get regular health check-ups done, depending on the sum insured.

-Nominee: When a couple takes a joint life insurance plan and declares their child as the nominee, the ‘regular income’ feature comes to the child’s aid in the event that his parents pass away.
+Nominee: When a couple takes a joint life insurance plan and declares their child as the nominee, the ‘regular income’ feature comes to the child’s aid if his parents pass away.
 The child receives a lump sum or a regular monthly income, which can help fund his/her education or other financial needs.